 I tried the stove with wood and charcoal, I found that wood creates the best quick intense heat and is probably best for cooking meals that cook in 30 minutes or less.
 I found the charcoal didn’t give off the same amount of heat, but it burnt for ages, with three handfuls of coals burning for 2 hours plus, which would make charcoal a great option for slower/longer cooking dishes.
 When cooking with wood I would say the stove gives off around 80% less smoke than a campfire.
 It probably uses around 70% less wood due to its efficiency and the intense heat it generates.

-The EcoZoom Zoom Versa currently costs $129 in the US, and £116 in the UK/EU, but the really cool thing is – both come with FREE shipping,which given the 12KG weight is a huge plus.
-Another cool thing is that for every EcoStove model sold, EcoStove also donate the same model of stove for free to projects in developing countries.
-For that price you are getting a premium well made product.
+The EcoZoom Zoom Versa currently costs $129 in the US, and £116 in the UK/EU, but the really cool thing is – both come with FREE shipping, which given the 12KG weight is a huge plus.
+Another cool thing is that for every EcoStove model sold, EcoStove also donates the same model of a stove for free to projects in developing countries.
+For that price, you are getting a premium well-made product.
 I can’t see anyone purchasing one of these stoves being disappointed or think that it isn’t worth the money.
 They are built to last and you can see/feel where your money has been spent.

 I think the EcoStove Zoom Versa is a great option for vehicle camping/touring, festivals, emergency preparedness and for general outdoor cooking as an addition to the barbecue.
 One of these next to the barbecue with a wok/skillet on it will take your outdoor eating experience to the next level.